Edge Cloud Architecture

 Five Architectural Principles

 Content Delivery Platform

 The edge cloud establishes a massively distributed layer of compute and storage, enabling content delivery from the closest possible location to your subscribers.
 We built the software that can unlock the potential of this layer from our experience with hundreds of deployments at the true edge of the network – software that is 100% cloud managed, that packs maximum performance in a small form factor and that is elastic and resilient.

 Our customers deploy on-net Qwilt QN software nodes, and this software connects over the Internet to Qwilt’s cloud.
 We do the heavy lifting of managing, monitoring, and maintaining these edge cloud nodes, making sure they're giving you the most performance for your unique needs.
 We also take care of management scaling using the cloud's elastic scaling capabilities.

-Unlike traditional networking solutions, there’s no overlay management software or hardware that you need to deploy on site.
+Unlike traditional networking solutions, there’s no overlay management software that you need to deploy on site.